Launch of new RAP

 Not only did this launch a new phase of our development, it also helped kick-off the career of leading radio personality, Jack Davey, who up until becoming the Woolworths compere, was relatively unknown.

-We officially became a ‘chain’ when our second store opened on 6 August 1927.
+We officially become a ‘chain’ when our second store openes on 6 August 1927.

 The depression years were wreaking havoc across the world, but for some reason, Woolworths continued to grow.

-In 1929, we opened our first store in New Zealand and by 1930, we had 16 stores across New South Wales, Queensland and Western Australia.
+In 1929, we opened our first store in New Zealand and by 1930, we had 16 stores across New South Wales, Queensland, Western Australia and New Zealand.

 5 Dec 1924

-On Friday, 5 December 1924, Woolworths Stupendous Bargain Basement opened for business in Sydney's Imperial Arcade.
+On Friday, 5 December 1924, Woolworths Stupendous Bargain Basement opens for business in Sydney's Imperial Arcade.